 - air transportation.

-Article 8 of said Law provides that SIC shall communicate any antitrust investigation to the regulators of the specific regulated industries.
-The latter may, upon consideration, deliver their technical opinion in relation to the matter brought to their attention, without prejudice to the possibility of intervening, ex officio, at any time in the respective proceeding.
-The opinions expressed by those regulators are not binding on SIC; however, if SIC decides not to follow the respective regulator's opinion, it must explain the grounds for its decision.
+Article 8 of Law 1340 provides that the SIC shall notify the relevant industry-specific regulators of any antitrust investigation and, after consideration, the industry regulator may deliver its technical opinion on the matter, without prejudice to the possibility of intervening, ex officio, at any time in the proceeding.
+The opinions expressed by those regulators are not binding on the SIC; however, if the SIC decides not to follow a regulator's opinion, it must explain the grounds for the decision.

-In the communications industry, the Communications Regulation Commission (CRC) has been granted powers, first by Decree 2,870 of 2007 and later by Law 1,341 of 2009, to ex ante define relevant markets and regulate competition and dominance in the industry.
-Despite this, SIC remains the authority for the ex post enforcement of anticompetitive conduct to the general regime with respect to the telecommunications industry.
+In the communications industry, the Communications Regulation Commission (CRC) has been granted powers, first by Decree 2870 of 2007 and later by Law 1341 of 2009, to ex ante define relevant markets and regulate competition and dominance in the industry.
+Despite this, the SIC remains the authority for the ex post enforcement of anticompetitive conduct to the general regime with respect to the telecommunications industry.

 i Significant cases

-In Resolution 53,403 of 2013, and Resolution 66,934 of 2013, which confirmed it, SIC ended its investigation and penalised Claro, finding that the company had abused its market power by obstructing or preventing third-party access to markets or marketing channels,15 and limited free competition16 in the mobile services market.
-Claro's dominance in such market had previously been declared by the CRC in Resolution 2,058 of 2009.
-The CRC had also issued a regulation to allow mobile numbers' portability to increase competition.
-Based on complaints from Claro's users, accusations made by competitors, information provided by the CRC and the internal investigation process of SIC, Claro was considered to have violated the telecommunications regulations because it:
+In SIC Resolution 53403 of 2013 (confirmed by Resolution 66934 of 2013), the auathority found that mobile telecommunications company Claro had abused its market power by obstructing or preventing third-party access to markets or marketing channels,14 and limited free competition15 in the mobile services market.
+Claro's dominance in the market had previously been established in CRC Resolution 2058 of 2009.
+The CRC had also subsequently issued a regulation providing for mobile number portability to increase competition.
+On the basis of complaints from Claro's users, accusations by competitors, and information provided by the CRC and SIC internal investigation processes, Claro was found to have breached the telecommunications regulations in the following ways:

-- impeded its users from changing to another operator, since it refused to provide them with a personal identification number necessary for number portability;
+- it impeded its users from changing to another operator, by refusing to provide them with a personal identification number necessary for number portability;

-- sold locked mobile phones, which could only be used with Claro and not with other carriers; and
+- it sold locked mobile phones, usable only with Claro's network and not other carriers; and

-- manipulated the number of new users migrating to Claro by encouraging its distributors (over which Claro had contractual influence) with a monetary incentive if the portability to Claro increased, for which Claro distributors made fictitious transfers of users from other operators to Claro, using false customers to increase its numbers of portability users.
+- it manipulated the number of new users migrating to Claro by providing a monetary incentive to its distributors (over which Claro had contractual influence) if transfers to Claro increased, as a result of which Claro's distributors made fictitious transfers of users from other operators by falsifying customers to increase these numbers.

-SIC sanctioned Claro with a fine of 87.7 billion Colombian pesos, which at the time was the largest monetary sanction in Colombian history for a breach of the competition laws.
+The SIC sanctioned Claro with a fine of 87.7 billion pesos, which at the time was the largest monetary sanction imposed in Colombian history for a breach of competition law.

 ii Trends, developments and strategies

-The law has evolved from having multiple competition authorities, where the authorities of regulated industries decided all competition issues, to one sole ex post competition authority.
-This is a significant change, since the decision of the regulator on competition issues could be influenced by political concerns.
-Nevertheless, SIC is a governmental agency where political concerns may influence the enforcement agenda.
+The law has evolved from the position where there were multiple competition authorities, with each industry-specific authority regulating its own sector to there being one sole ex post competition authority.
+This is a significant change, since formerly the regulators' decisions on competition issues could be influenced by political concerns.
+Nevertheless, as the SIC is a governmental agency, political concerns may still influence the enforcement agenda.

-In the case of the telecommunications industry, the CRC, which is a collegiate body specialised in the industry, holds legal powers to ex ante define relevant markets and impose measures to protect competition in the industry.
-Following OECD recommendations, the television market, previously under the jurisdiction of a separate regulatory agency, is under the CRC's jurisdiction.
+In the case of the telecommunications industry, the CRC (which is a specialised collegiate industry body) has legal powers to define relevant markets ex ante and impose measures to protect competition in the industry.
+Following Organisation for Economic Co-operation and Development (OECD) recommendations, the television market, previously within the jurisdiction of a separate regulatory agency, now falls within the CRC's jurisdiction.